lowmess/phenotonic.com/source/products/greenbroz.accessories.cannagin-215.md

   - accessories
 ---

-The CannaGin represents the first step in the Greenbroz harvesting process, getting you material ready to be trimmed.
+The CannaGin represents the first step in the GreenBroz harvesting process, getting you material ready to be trimmed.
 Designed to save time and labor hours, this productive bud-removal machine offers variable speeds and four automatic doors for different stem sizes.

 #### Features: